 \begin{example} Consider a finite set of agents $N$ and a set of objects $O$ with $|N|=|O|$.
 Each agent should receive one object, so that the set of outcomes $A$ is the set of all bijections $\mu:N\rightarrow O$ while an agent's $i$-relevant outcome can be identified with the object they receive under $\mu$.
 Let the domain of agents preferences over objects be the domain of all strict orderings.
 Then, as any object is ranked uniquely at the top for some of $i$'s possible preferences, the domain is top-rich. \end{example}

 \begin{example} Consider a set of voters $N$ who have to choose an alternative $a\in A$.
-Agents have single peaked preferences over $A$.
+Agents have single-peaked preferences over $A$.
 Since no agent $i$ is indifferent between any two alternatives for \emph{all} of her possible preferences, the equivalence classes $[a]_i$ are all singletons and $A_i$ may be identified with $A$ itself.
-As any alternative may be uniquely top-ranked by any agent, the domain of of preferences is top-rich. \end{example}
+As any alternative may be uniquely top-ranked by any agent, the domain of (single-peaked) preferences is top-rich. \end{example}